salamanderkoenig/assignment-03/README.md

 Please change the <YOUR_FIRST_NAME> and <YOUR_LAST_NAME> tags of this file accordingly and please read the PDF file in this repository to get an idea of the problem statement.

 ## Coding Guidelines
-* Please use .py files provided to code your solutions.
+* Please use .py files provided to code your solutions in **python 3.5 or above**.
 * A minimalistic template is provided so that you can organize your ideas and put them into the appropriate functions.
-* Please fill out the docstrings (function args and return value type and description) after implementation.
+* Please **fill out the docstrings** (function args and return value type and description) after implementation.
-* Please fill out the requirements.txt if you are using any third party python libraries (Eg: numpy).
+* Please **fill out the requirements.txt** if you are using any third party python libraries (Eg: numpy).
+* Please add **travis build status label** in markdown format at the top of the README.md.
+Follow the instructions https://docs.travis-ci.com/user/status-images/
 * Please add any extra functions if needed in the helper.py.
 * Do not clutter your code and try to be more Pythonic in coding.
 * Kindly use meaningful identifiers for variable/function/class names.
 Also add comments to help us easily evaluate your code.